Citizen Science

 Water Action Volunteers Stream Monitoring

-A WDNR program where teams of two volunteers are assigned to local streams to measure several variables that monitor stream health.
-Monitoring occurs once a month from May through October.
+A UW-Extension program where teams of two volunteers are assigned to local streams to measure several variables that monitor stream health.
+May – October

 Monarch Watch